 Eek indeed.
 It’s not long before one of the kids knocks the mask off during a kidnapping.
 The mystery of what the slit-mouthed woman looks like is spoiled way too soon, but she’s definitely horrific, especially when she opens her extra-wide mouth.
 Awesome.
 Oh.
 There’s also the wickedly long shears she carries with her to snip open the cheeks of the kiddies.

 A great premise, but this unfortunately becomes another cliché Asian horror film, eventually feeling like a supernatural slasher.
 A man and woman join forces to solve the mystery of the evil entity’s history, which is deeply focused on themes of abusive mothers.
 When our heroes finally reach the slit-mouthed woman’s lair, there’s serious baddie overkill, causing her to lose her potency as a terrifying presence, particularly because she doesn’t do anything freaky…like float.
 She kind of just stands around.
 If only she floated.

-I was all ready to hunt down the two sequels, The Scissors Massacre and Slit-Mouth Woman Zero, but they’re sure to just spoil her mystique even further.
+Naturally I had to hunt down the two sequels, The Scissors Massacre and Slit-Mouth Woman Zero.